uselagoon/lagoon/docs/using-lagoon-advanced/environment-variables.md

 ### `.lagoon.env.$BRANCHNAME`

-If you want to define environment variables different per environment you can create a `.lagoon.env.$BRANCHNAME` e.g. for the master branch `.lagoon.env.master`.
+If you want to define environment variables different per environment you can create a `.lagoon.env.$BRANCHNAME` e.g. for the main branch `.lagoon.env.main`.
 This helps you keeping environment variables apart between environments.

 ### `.env` and `.env.defaults`